FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

    **tarted**

-   on a project, reasonable consulting fees can be discussed to provide guidance and

-   oversight.

-   **Hydrology, Base Mapping and DTM Points**
+   Hydrology, Base Mapping and DTM Points

-   *DTM data*

-   To start a FLO-2D model, define the project area and compile available

-   mapping, imagery and digital terrain model (DTM) data which might

-   consist of LiDAR data, point shape files, rasters, contour maps or digital

-   elevation model DEM data.
-The imagery and DTM points must have the

-   same coordinate system.
-The most common formats for digital imagery are

-   \*.tif, \*.sid and \*.jpg  files and the images must have corresponding world

-   files (e.g. \*.tfw, \*.sdw and \*.jgw).
-If photogrametric or LiDAR data are not

-   available, DEM data can be used.
-Elevation data formats that are accepted

-   by the QGIS/FLO-2D Plugin and GDS are ASCII Grid, ASCII xyz data

-   sets and ArcGIS elevation shapefiles and Elevation Raster GeoTiff files.

-   *Hydrologic data*
+   DTM data

+       To start a FLO-2D model, define the project area and compile available mapping, imagery and digital terrain model (DTM) data which might consist of LiDAR data, point shape files, rasters, contour maps or digital elevation model DEM data.
+The imagery and DTM points must have the same coordinate system.
+The most common formats for digital imagery are \*.tif, \*.sid and \*.jpg  files and the images must have corresponding world files (e.g. \*.tfw, \*.sdw and \*.jgw).
+If photogrametric or LiDAR data are not available, DEM data can be used.
+Elevation data formats that are accepted by the QGIS/FLO-2D Plugin and GDS are ASCII Grid, ASCII xyz data  sets and ArcGIS elevation shapefiles and Elevation Raster GeoTiff files.

+   Hydrologic data
-   Hydrologic data for a flood simulation can include both rainfall and dis-

-   charge hydrographs.
-The rainfall runoff from a watershed model can be

-   the desired product or the watershed model can be used to generate inflow

-   flood hydrographs for downstream flood routing.
-In either case the hydro-

-   logic data should be carefully reviewed because the area of inundation is

-   determined by the flood and rainfall volume.
+       Hydrologic data for a flood simulation can include both rainfall an discharge hydrographs.
+The rainfall runoff from a watershed model can be the desired product or the watershed model can be used to generate inflow flood hydrographs for downstream flood routing.
+In either case the hydrologic data should be carefully reviewed because the area of inundation is determined by the flood and rainfall volume.

-   *Floodplain and channel detail*
+   Floodplain and channel detail

-   If river channels, bridges, culverts, buildings and streets are to be simulated,

-   the user must be able to locate these features with respect to individual grid
+       If river channels, bridges, culverts, buildings and streets are to be simulated, the user must be able to locate these features with respect to individual grid elements.

-   elements.
 Aerial imagery and shape files are used for this purpose.
-    Ad-

-   ditional data may be required for these components including bridge and

-   culvert rating curves or tables, streets width and curb height, and river cross
+        Additional data may be required for these components including bridge and culvert rating curves or tables, streets width and curb height, and river cross section surveys.

-   section surveys.

    **Estimate the project area**